Holroyd, New South Wales

-Holroyd is a small suburb in western Sydney, New South Wales, Australia.
+Holroyd is a small suburb in Western Sydney, New South Wales, Australia.
 Holroyd is located 20 km west of the Sydney central business district in the local government area of the Cumberland Council.
 The previous local government area of Holroyd City took its name from Arthur Holroyd, first Mayor of the area, local landowner and businessman.
 The administrative centre is located in nearby Merrylands.

-Holroyd shares the postcode of 2142 with the separate nearby suburbs of Granville, South Granville, Camellia and Rosehill.

 History

 Arthur Todd Holroyd (1806–1887) acquired Sherwood Scrubs in 1855.
 Located in Merrylands, it was named after his former home in England.
 Holroyd became a Member of Parliament for Bathurst Plains then Parramatta, and was a judge for the NSW Supreme Court, had completed one year medical residency in London and was a keen businessman.
 He was respected and powerful and was on many and varied boards and committees.
 He became the first mayor of Holroyd Council, then the Municipality of Prospect & Sherwood, from 1872 to 1927 with only 250 ratepayers for first 9 years.
 He made clay pipes for drainage at Sherwood Scrubs and introduced drainage to the local area.
 He also encouraged the rail line to Parramatta Junction.